-

 Motorists should expect intermittent southbound and northbound lane closures during the daytime and nighttime/overnight hours throughout the duration of the project.

 Crews will be performing roadway widening including clearing & grubbing, excavations, and embankment construction on westbound and eastbound of the roadway.
+Crews will be performing pile driving on the west bound of the roadway.

 Motorists should anticipate lane closures with flagging operations on State Road 82